SpicyLemon/SpicyLemon/bash_fun/gitlab/README.md

   The -l or --list option will just show the variable names without deleting them.
     Combined with the -v command, the contents of the variables will also be displayed.
 ```

+## Directory Contents

+* `gitlab.sh` - Contains the main `gitlab` function that can access the rest of these functions.
+* `gl-core.sh` - Contains all generic/core functions that actually do the work.
+* `glclean.sh` - Contains the `glclean` function, used to clean up environment variables used by these functions.
+* `glclone.sh` - Contains the `glclone` function, used to clone GitLab repos.
+* `gljobs.sh` - Contains the `gljobs` function, used to look up ci/cd job information.
+* `glmerged.sh` - Contains the `glmerged` function, used to look up merged MRs.
+* `glopen.sh` - Contains the `glopen` function, used to open certain GitLab pages in your browser.
+* `gmr.sh` - Contains the `gmr` function, used to find MRs for you.
+* `gmrignore.sh` - Contains the `gmrignore` function, used to manage a project ignore list.
+* `gmrsearch.sh` - Contains the `gmrsearch` function, used to interact with the GitLab MR search api.
+* `gtd.sh` - Contains the `gtd` function, used to interact with your GitLab ToDo list.

 ## Disclaimer